Revised November 6, 2013

 The only true Market is the Open Market.
 The Open Market is a Market that is open to all Producers on equal terms.
 The Open Market is a Market created by Producers.
 The Producers generate the energy on which the Open Market operates.

 Non-producers and counter-producers have excluded themselves from the Open Market.
 They have in reality excluded themselves from all Markets.
 They have excluded themselves because they remove energy from Markets without exchanging commodities, goods or services for the energy they take.
 They are on the outside of all Markets removing energy.
-The energy gives the Markets dynamics or life.
+Energy gives Markets life.
 Non-producers and counter-producers deflate and destroy Markets.
 They send Economic Systems into recessions and depressions when they are allowed to participate in the Markets.

 This section titled Government Products and Services is about the Producers and only the Producers having equal access to the Market.
 This section is about restricting access to Markets.
 The access is restricted to Producers and only Producers.
 Non-producers and counter-producers should never be allowed to have access to Markets.

 Producers create and flow energy into Markets.
 Counter-producers and non-producers destroy and remove energy from Markets.
+Producers put life into Markets.
+Counter-producers and non-producers take life out of Markets.
 The energy created and flowing into the Markets by the Producers is the only source of energy any Market has.
 Without the Producer generated energy the Market would not exist.

 Today monopolies tend to pull more energy out of Markets than they flow in.
 They tend to be non-producer and counter-producer entities.
 They tend to be a recessive drag on the Markets and the Economy.
 Monopolies have a great potential for destroying Markets, Economic Systems and Prosperity.